JTJabba/EasyConfig/README.md

                 Config.AWS.Regions.Add(item.Get<Config.AWS.RegionsObject>());
             Config.AWS.Cache_Timeout = config.GetValue<int>("AWS:Cache_Timeout");
             Config.AWS.Ami = config.GetValue<string>("AWS:Ami");
+            lock (FirstStaticLoadCompletedLock)
+            {
+                FirstStaticLoadCompleted = true;
             }
+            OnFirstStaticLoadEvent?.Invoke();
+            OnFirstStaticLoadEvent = null; // Remove hanging references }
     }
 }
 ```
 ## Limitations
+- No support yet for loading config into an object (high priority).
+- Thread safety isn't implemented and properties aren't locked if config is reloaded.
-- Only object and string arrays are supported.
+- Only arrays of objects and string are supported.
-- Objects in an object array cannot contain another nested object array.
+- Objects in an object array cannot contain nested objects or object arrays.
-- Type guessing - generator will assume types - Ex. if you want floats supported for a type after compilation you'd have to compile it with the type in float form.
+- Generator assumes types - Ex. if you want floats supported for a type after compilation you'd have to compile it with the type in float form.
 - Objects in object arrays can contain fields not in other objects, but one type is created for the entire array with all the fields it saw and identical fields must have matching types.
 - Invalid nodes are ignored and won't raise any warnings.